Quantum neural networks with multi-qubit potentials: Results

+with $f(x)$, the excitation probability, in the form of Eq. (\ref{sigmoid}).
 Specifically, to accomplish $\hat{U}_j(\hat{x}_j;f) |0_j\rangle$, one can use a Hadamard gate to firstly get the transformation $|0_j\rangle \rightarrow |+_j\rangle$ and finally obtain $|\Psi\rangle = |\Phi(x_j/ \Omega(t_f)) \rangle$ at a certain time $t_f$ by evolving the system adiabatically with Hamiltonian~(\ref{H}).
-In this manner, the non-linear activation function of the quantum perceptron is encoded in the probability of the excited state $P_j = f(\hat{x}_j) = \frac{1}{2} (1+\langle \hat{\sigma}_j^z \rangle)$ during the adiabatic evolution~\cite{Torrontegui19}.
-In order to speed up the operation of this perceptron, one can also use inverse engineering techniques which directly impose conditions in the wave function evolution at the initial and final time instants, resulting in a smooth control $\Omega(t)$~\cite{Ban20}.
-In addition, this accelerated activation mechanism for the quantum neurons would reduce the decoherence in the system leading to enhanced performance.
+With the fixed trajectory always along with the instantaneous eigenstate of the Hamiltonian, one can deduce the external driving $\Omega(t)$ from the fast quasi-adiabatic passage~\cite{Torrontegui19}.
+In this manner, the nonlinear activation function of the quantum perceptron is encoded in the probability of the excited state $P_j = f(x_j) = \frac{1}{2} (1+\langle \hat{\sigma}_j^z \rangle)$ during the adiabatic evolution~\cite{Torrontegui19}.
+In order to speed up the operation of this perceptron, one can also use inverse engineering techniques which directly impose conditions in the wave function evolution at the initial and final time instants, resulting in nonlinear response in the quantum perceptron~\cite{Ban20}.
+Correspondingly, a smoother control $\Omega(t)$ easily to be implemented experimentally can also be found.
+In addition, this accelerated activation mechanism by inverse engineering for the quantum neurons would reduce the decoherence and the variation of the input potential induced by neurons in the previous layer leading to enhanced performance.

 Now, we introduce a different type of potentials which rely on the possibility to implement multi-qubit interactions.
 In particular, we consider a potential of the kind